cespare/misc/proposal4899/proposal.md

 ### 2. Pass around more context to be printed as part of the error message

-This approach allows for showing enough information in the failure message to pinpoint the source of failure at the cost of greater burden on the test writer.
+This approach adds enough information to the failure message to pinpoint the source of failure, at the cost of greater burden on the test writer.
 The result still isn't entirely satisfactory for the test invoker: if the user only looks at the file:lineno in the failure message, they are still led astray until they examine the full message.